tsgates/arch-wiki-markdown/wiki/Active_Directory_Integration.md

 winbindd failed to start on the first try because we were not yet a domain.

-Restart the samba service and winbind should fire up as well.
+Restart the Samba service and winbind should fire up as well.

 NSSwitch tells the Linux host how to retrieve information from various sources and in which order to do so.
 In this case, we are appending